Cosmic-Shores/SystemsRx.Plugins.Runtime/README.md

 ## Building a plugin using this
 - Create a class implementing IConventionalSystemRuntimeHandler
-- Create a class implementing ISystemsRxPlugin and Call `container.Bind<IConventionalSystemRuntimeHandler, ManualStartupSystemHandler>()` in SetupDependencies()
+- Create a class implementing ISystemsRxPlugin and call `container.Bind<IConventionalSystemRuntimeHandler, ManualStartupSystemHandler>()` in SetupDependencies()
 - To use your new plugin make sure to load both the SystemsRxPlugin class you created above as well as SystemRuntimePlugin